ercanburak/EVREAL/README.md

 For more details please see our [paper](https://arxiv.org/abs/2305.00434).

-For qualitative and quantitative experimental analyses please see our [project website](https://ercanburak.github.io/evreal.html).
+For qualitative and quantitative experimental analyses please see our [project website](https://ercanburak.github.io/evreal.html), or [interactive demo](https://ercanburak-evreal.hf.space/).

 Codes will be published soon.